 - Transaction Skills – International Business was created and first taught in the spring semester of 2006 by Professor Cherie Taylor and Adjunct Professor Irene Kosturakis using the course model developed by Professor East.
 The problem model is a simulated international joint venture between a Texas corporation and a foreign company and involves the licensing of intellectual property, manufacture of a product and an agreement to sell the product into the European Union common market.

 - Course coverage

 All these problem models require students to master the structure of the transaction and understand how the transaction is financed with borrowed funds.
 Instead of a final exam students turn in notebooks containing annotated drafts of five or six key documents for the particular transaction they have studied.
 Each course also devotes two hours to a video presentation on possible conflicts of interest and related ethical issues frequently encountered in a transactional setting.
 All courses require students to prepare and submit an annotated third-party attorney opinion letter covering especially the financing aspects of the transaction.

 The Texas Journal of Business Law

 The Transactional Practice Center is also engaged in developing the law and contributing to the body of legal scholarship surrounding transaction practice.
 It houses the Texas Journal of Business Law, an official publication of the Business Law Section of the State Bar of Texas.
-Students at South Texas College of Law assist in editing and production of the Journal.
+Students at Houston College of Law College of Law assist in editing and production of the Journal.

 © 2009 SOUTH TEXAS COLLEGE OF LAW